 Leadership, in and of itself, is a hard thing for many people to wrap their minds around.
 Because of this, many different suppositions intended to explain the inner working, reasons, psychology, and need, have been developed over a great many years.
 At the very least, most can agree that leadership is a “process by which a person influences others to accomplish an objective” (Foster, 2010).

 In the workplace, or any other organization, there are always things either aimed at or sought after; a goal, if you will.
 Or better said: a purpose.
 This is the objective with which the company or organization has been tasked with completing or achieving.
 These objectives usually come about like pieces of an overall bigger picture provided via the principal owner’s or creator’s vision or mission.

 There will be employees and/or workers if there is a company or organization.
-These would be the people who have voluntarily taken a position with said group or those who have allowed themselves to be a part of the organization and have agreed to work towards the collective missions or goals.
+These would be the people who have voluntarily taken a position with said group or have allowed themselves to be a part of the organization and agreed to work towards the collective missions or goals.
 This, by very definition, suggests that they are the followers within the organization itself.